-Fore-and-aft pedestal seats should be removed and stowed in a safe and secure area when running or trailering your boat.
+Fore and aft pedestal seats should be removed and stowed in a safe and secure area while underway, or when trailering your boat.

 GENERAL MAINTENANCE AND REPAIRS

 In addition to instructions found elsewhere in this manual and in the literature specific to certain components, the following information is provided for general maintenance and repair.